 1923 – 1932

 During this period, the company developed especially actively.
 This was mainly due to a large number of acquisitions.
-Eaton first bought out several small auto parts manufacturers in Cleveland and, a little later – outside of it.
-After that, Eaton Axle and Spring began to produce springs, bumpers, poppets, and some components for use in the aviation industry.
+Eaton first bought out several small auto parts manufacturers in Cleveland and, a little later, outside of it.
+After that, Eaton Axle and Spring began producing springs, bumpers, poppets, and other components for the aviation industry.

 1932 – 1965

-The company’s entry into the international market can be traced to this period.
-The company opened a factory to produce auto parts in Canada, and a little later created a joint venture with British corporations E.N.V. and Rubery Owen.
+The company’s entry into the international market dates to this period.
+The company opened a factory in Canada to produce auto parts and, a little later, created a joint venture with British corporations E.N.V. and Rubery Owen.
 Until 1965, the brand already had many divisions in European countries.

 1965 – 1971

-The new brand name was designed in a straight and slightly stretched font that did not have serifs.
+The new brand name was set in a straight, slightly stretched sans-serif font.
 The font was black, but the graphic symbols diluted the strict palette.
 Inside the letter, O was a light purple dot, and the geometric stripes at the top and bottom were blue.
 The chosen palette symbolized trust, reliability, and honesty.

 1971 – today

 The logo that the brand currently uses was created in 1971.
-At that time, the discreet version of the predecessor was replaced by a more stylish and modern emblem with an original design.
-It included only one word Eaton, which is the brand’s name.
+At that time, the discreet predecessor was replaced with a more stylish, modern emblem featuring an original design.
+It included only one word: Eaton, the brand’s name.

-All letters in the logo are superimposed on each other and painted in harmonious contrasting colors.
-The letters A and O have an original shape – they are created without clear contours.
+All letters in the logo are superimposed and painted in harmonious, contrasting colors.
+The letters A and O have an original shape they are created without clear contours.
 The chosen design demonstrates development without borders, professionalism, and solid status.

 Font and Colors